770grappenmaker/advent-of-code/README.md

 *Positions are written as `#partOne/#partTwo`*
 - Day 1: #12/#953, overall #33, 89 points
 - Day 2: #77/#50, overall #28, gained 75 points = 164 points
+- Day 3: no position, still at 164 points, overall #52

 ## Progress (as of 2023-10-21)
 - [x] 2022: 25/25 (50 🌟) (100.0%)